FSP Windale 6

 - The White LED is subtle (can be turned off if it clashes with your build

-FSP is a hardware company that you might know for its high-end, bulletproof power supplies but, did you know they also make CPU coolers too?
+FSP is a hardware company that you might know for its high-end, bulletproof power supplies popular amongst PC enthusiasts but, did you know they also make CPU coolers too?

-Today, I am going to take a look at one of their other offerings that are compatible with most major CPU sockets; This is my FSP Windale 6 CPU cooler review which, at the time of writing, currently retails for between $44 and $48 USD.
+Today, I am going to take a look at one of their other offerings that is compatible with most major CPU sockets at the time of writing; This is my FSP Windale 6 CPU cooler review which, at the time of writing, currently retails for between $44 and $48 USD.